yaduraj1301/mindscape/README.md

 **Contributing:**

 We welcome contributions to this project!
-Please follow the guidelines in the `CONTRIBUTING.md`(CONTRIBUTING.md) file.
+Please follow the guidelines in the `CONTRIBUTING.md` file.

 **License:**

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 License.
-See the `LICENSE`(LICENSE.txt) file for details.
+See the `LICENSE` file for details.

 **References:**